UK Pension Transfer to New Zealand - The Definitive Guide

 How long does it take for UK pension funds to be transferred to New Zealand?

-While there are no guidelines, and every scheme is different, you can expect any time between one and nine months (defined benefit schemes take the longest).
+While there are no guidelines, and every scheme is different, you can expect any time between one and nine months (defined benefit schemes generally take the longest).
 Once the money is received in New Zealand, your investment scheme should issue you with confirmation of the amount received and details of the investment bought with the money.

 How can I withdraw money from my QROPS account?